 You might want to consider swapping your cotton pillowcase for one that is made out of silk.
 In a clinical trial run by Wake Forest University, researchers found that people who slept on pillowcases with “silk-like” qualities experienced a reduction of acne breakouts compared to people who slept on cotton pillowcases.

 These results could be attributed to silk providing a smoother and gentler surface for your face to lie on.
 By reducing the amount of friction that your skin experiences, it can also prevent your skin from being irritated.
 Silk can also absorb significantly less dirt and moisture as compared to cotton.
 This will help reduce the amount of oil and dirt that gets transferred to your face and lead to a reduction of clogged pores.

 Another material worth looking into is copper.
 Copper pillowcases are made out of materials like nylon and polyester that have copper oxide particles embedded in them.
 In a study published by Current Chemical Biology, research found that copper pillowcases were effective in helping healing and preventing acne breakouts, while also potentially reducing wrinkles and crow’s feet.

 These results were attributed to the fact that copper is naturally antimicrobial.
-By keeping the amount of bacteria present low, copper pillowcases also minimized the transfer of bacteria back onto the face, thus preventing further acne breakouts.
+By keeping the amount of bacteria present low, copper pillowcases also minimised the transfer of bacteria back onto the face, thus preventing further acne breakouts.
 Similar to pillow cases made out of silk, copper pillowcases also create less friction for your face and absorb less oil and dirt compared to cotton pillowcases.